 Hostages of crumbling sandstone

-Caves look especially beautiful during the rainy season when river has water and forest is lush green, during the ascent to caves one meets many springs.
+Caves look especially beautiful during the rainy season when the river has water and the forest is lush green, during the ascent to caves one meets many springs.
 But the heavy rainfall characteristic for this district creates problems as well – it has helped to speed up natural processes to destroy the caves and it hinders access to caves.

 History in short

 There is little known about the history of Bagh Caves.

 According to legend, these caves were established by Buddhist monk Dataka.
 Earlier it was considered that caves were shaped in the 7th century AD, but find of an inscription in Cave 2 changed these views and now it is considered that caves were carved in the late 4th century – 6th century AD.